oakestra/oakestra/cluster_orchestrator/config/README.md

 Regarding the **alarming** feature, the described context allows to define default alarm based on `labels` and manipulations of the most relevant attribute `line` (*usually specified in LogQL*) previously extracted from container logs.
 An example of [alarming rule](https://grafana.com/blog/2020/08/27/the-concise-guide-to-labels-in-loki/) can be found in [alerts/alert.yaml](./alerts/alert.yaml).

-#### Cluster Orchestrator
-As required by the decoupling and avoid overload of information from cluster component to root, the same considerations apply for cluster orchestrator's components: the components to monitor has been tagged with a different label so the cluster-specific logging services (*mainly `cluster_loki`, `cluster_promtail`, beside `cluster_grfana`*) perform service discovery only on the tagged instances.

-As stated in the general requirements, also the worker node propagation has been evaluated against Promtail [scrape_configs](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config) that offers mainly *docker, docker_swarm, file, http, k8s, openstack, etc* service discovery to monitor log of several type of instances, along the widely-used and supported logging on `*.log` volumes.

 ## Implemented
 Update the `docker-compose.yml` adding: